List of Core

 Op’s primary role is to function as a node in a directed acyclic

 Core ops are ops that are available and generally useful to all framework bridges and that can be compiled by all transformers.
-A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent subgraphs composed of core ops.
+A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent clusters or subgraphs composed of core ops.
 Similary, transformers may define transformer-specific ops to represent kernels or other intermediate operations.